-Build Configuration represents a sequence of builds of the same "type", set of settings used to create a build.
-Examples of build configurations are build distribution, run integration tests, build release distribution, nightly build, deploy to QA.
+Build Configuration describes a class of builds of a particular type, or a procedure used to create builds.
+Examples of build configurations are integration builds, release builds, nightly builds, and others.

 You can explore details of a build configuration on its home page and modify its settings on the editing page.
 In this section: